reactive-python/reactpy/docs/source/developer-guide.rst

 Other Core Repositories
 -----------------------

-IDOM involves several other core projects.
+IDOM depends on several other core projects.
 For documentation on them you should refer to their respective documentation in the links below

 - https://github.com/idom-team/idom-client-react - Javascript client for IDOM
 - https://github.com/idom-team/flake8-idom-hooks - Enforces the :ref:`Rules of Hooks`